Lewsey Farm

-Lewsey Farm is a suburb of Luton, in the Luton district, in the ceremonial county of Bedfordshire, England.
+Lewsey Farm is a suburb of Luton, Bedfordshire, England.
 Situated in the north-west of the town, the area is roughly bounded by the Woodside Link to the north, Leagrave High Street to the south, Poynters Road to the west, and Pastures Way to the east.
 The wider area including nearby districts Lewsey Park and Lewsey are sometimes referred to as Lewsey Farm.

 History

 Lewsey Farm takes its name from the former farm on the site of the modern suburb, 'Lewsey Farm'.
 Poynters Road, which passes by Lewsey Farm and forms the border between Luton and Dunstable, was named after Poynters Farm which was slightly to the north of Lewsey Farm.
 Lewsey Farm was situated on land belonging to the Lucy (Lewsey) family (who owned the manor from 1305 to 1455).

 Lewsey Farm was built on land north of Lewsey in the 1960s and 1970s.
 When it was built there was still open land to the east and north of the suburb, until the suburb of Lewsey Park was built to the east a few decades later.
 A large amount of the houses were social housing, built in the typical style of the time, straight roads of square yellow or grey brick built terraced houses.